drlight-code/osccontrol-light/README.md

-Different plugin SDKs are supported via the [JUCE](https://juce.com/) library (VST, VST3, AU, RTAS and AAX), as well as all major operating systems (GNU/Linux, MacOS, Microsoft Windows).
+Different plugin SDKs are supported via the [JUCE](https://juce.com/) library (VST, VST3, AU, RTAS and AAX), as well as all major operating systems (GNU/Linux, MacOS and Microsoft Windows).

 Compilation